GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 There are also secondary actors (such as third party service providers).

 ## Requirements

+#### Functional Requirements

+In the following section we are going to identify the requirements that our system will have to fulfill to meet reach the goals.

 - [G0] Users must be able to access to the system

   - [R0.1] User must sign up with valid credential